Challenges and opportunities for increasing access to justice in Virginia

 PROVIDING REPRESENTATION OR USEFUL INFORMATION TO ALL WHO NEED IT

-The number of rural lawyers in the U.S. has declined significantly over the last ten years, and Virginia has been no exception.
+The number of rural lawyers in the U.S. and in Virginia has declined significantly over the last ten years, and the number of new law graduates who take the Virginia bar exam has declined by 2/3 in that time period.
 A 2018 pro bono drive in rural counties by Virginia Legal Aid Society found fewer attorneys present, and many of those were prosecutors and defenders prohibited from pro bono work.
-The problem has been documented by the New York Times, the Illinois Supreme Court Commission on Professionalism, the Pew Charitable Trusts, NPR, blogs, and most recently, the ABA
+The problem has been documented by the New York Times, the Illinois Supreme Court Commission on Professionalism, the Pew Charitable Trusts, NPR, blogs, and the ABA.
+Other states have studied these problem and implemented remedies such as fellowships and incubators that train new lawyers in the business skills and areas of law necessary to start a solo or small practice.
+In March 2024, then-VSB-president Chidi James formed a study committee on the Entry, Growth, and Distribution of Virginia Attorneys (EGAD VA) to document the extent of legal deserts and decling number of Virginia lawyers and to make recommendations.
+The committee's report will be published in September 2025 and considered by the VSB's board of directors, Bar Council, in late October 2025.

 VAA2J: VIRGINIA ACCESS TO JUSTICE